PSTAT197-F23/Final-Project-Group-14/README.md

 ## Methods of interest

 In this vignette, we will demonstrate the efficacy of a number of different models and their consequent ability to identify outliers that may be present in the data.
+In particular, our models of interest are:

 > 1. Isolation Forests
 > 2. Local Outlier Factors